by Denise Gibbon, Publishing Consultant and Attorney at Law, Above the Dotted Line

 Unless you understand the elements that add up to a grant of rights, you might unwittingly surrender future opportunities to profit from your work.
 Change the plot for your publishing future.
 Talk to your publisher about a happier ending—one where rights they don’t exploit revert to you long before the copyright has expired.

 Denise Gibbon is a literary attorney and publishing consultant as well as a former reporter.
 Articles for authors about publishing and a free report about copyrights are available on her website at www.abovethedottedline.com.
-Also see her interview in the Huff Post, Do I Really Need a Literary Attorney? by Arielle Ford.
-For more information, you can reach Denise at firstname.lastname@example.org.
+Also, see her interview in the Huff Post, Do I Really Need a Literary Attorney? by Arielle Ford.
+For more information and how this can help define your book marketing efforts, you can reach Denise at firstname.lastname@example.org.